 Best Vitamins for Acne

 Healthy, clear skin starts with getting the right nutrition.
 Research shows that people with acne are more likely to be deficient in essential vitamins and minerals.
 Specifically, acne has been linked with low levels of vitamin D,2 vitamin A, vitamin E, and zinc.3

 Vitamin D is known for its immune-boosting benefits, which includes antimicrobial and anti-inflammatory effects for the skin.
 We get Vitamin D naturally from the sun, but as modern culture increasingly moves indoors, studies show that Vitamin D deficiency is becoming startlingly common.4

 Vitamin A helps regulate the shedding of dead skin cells, promoting healthy new skin cell growth while preventing overshedding that can clog the pores.5 Many of the current prescription treatments for acne are actually retinols or retinoids, a synthetic derivative of Vitamin A.

 Vitamin E is well known as one of the best vitamins for skin health in general.
 It has anti-inflammatory benefits and supports cell regeneration and healing.
 It has been shown to improve acne symptoms when combined with other nutrients, such as selenium6 and zinc.7

 Zinc is one of the best-studied minerals for acne treatment.
 It has antibacterial and anti-inflammatory effects, helps regulate skin cell regeneration, and can even reduce excess sebum production.
 Plus, zinc plays a role in helping the body to metabolize and use vitamin A and vitamin E.8 It’s no wonder a number of studies have shown that zinc can help treat acne.9,10

 A better long-term strategy is for your teen to take these vitamins and minerals all together in the form of a plant-based multivitamin designed specifically for teens, such as our Whole Food Multivitamin for Teens.
-It provides a healthy recommended amount of vitamins A, D, E, and zinc to supplement his diet, and it comes in a natural, food-based form that’s easy for his body to absorb.
+It provides a healthy recommended amount of vitamins A, D, E, and zinc to supplement his diet, and is made with natural and bioactive nutrients that are easy for his body to absorb.

 Natural Skin Care for Acne